Is homebirth safe?

 No. I provide all the care needed to see you through a healthy pregnancy, birth, and postpartum.
-I can provide the same tests/screens that an OB would offer.
-Some of my clients choose to do concurrent care if they want to see an OB during pregnancy, but it is not required or necessary.
+I can provide the same standard tests/screens that an OB would offer.
+Some of my clients choose to do concurrent care OB during pregnancy, but it is not required or necessary.
 In some cases, a medical complication may necessitate physician consultation or co-managed care.

 Do you offer care to people planning a hospital birth?